-I am happy to announce my 39th year as a Rabbi.
+I am happy to announce my 40th year as a Rabbi.
 I have been in the Albany/Saratoga area of New York for over thirty years, serving Conservative congregations until I founded Temple Shabbat Shalom.
-While doing post graduate Family Therapy training, studying the interfaith phenomena, I came to understand that couples from different religions deserved a Rabbi (which simply means “Master Teacher”) as a mentor.
+While doing post graduate Family Therapy training, studying the interfaith phenomena, I came to understand that couples from different religions (including atheists and agnostics) deserved a Rabbi (which simply means “Master Teacher”) as a mentor.
 Of course, I also serve Jewish/jewish couples.

 – Rabbi Laurence Aryeh Alpern